Moroccan Inspired Meringue Recipe

 To ensure that no yolk gets into your egg whites, separate each egg into two small bowls — one for the white and one for the yolk — and then add the whites to the one large bowl.

-I add both cornflour and also an acid (lemon juice, cream of tartar, white vinegar) to help stabilise the mixture.
+I add both cornflour and an acid (lemon juice, cream of tartar, white vinegar) to help stabilise the mixture.

 Cornflour can stop the meringues from weeping.
 The acid (in my case, vinegar) can prevent the mixture from splitting.
 Don’t use a copper bowl if adding acid to your mix.
 I now add these stabilisers to the egg whites before the whisking begins.